 Type 2 diabetes is prevalent among lower socioeconomic classes.

-- Economically-based people often enjoy the quality and unprocessed non-industrialized foods.
+- Economically-based people often enjoy quality and unprocessed, non-industrialized foods.
 (Consumption of sugars is not the dominant factor.)

 Type 2 diabetes has become an epidemic in China.
 (Even today, the Chinese diet is not very rich in sugars.)

 A combination of an industrialized diet, an unhealthy, leisure-free lifestyle, and constant stress devastates the body and mind.